Everyday Essentials

 Our mahi provides equitable solutions and access to resources for whānau to care, feed and clothe their children, keep their homes warm and be supported in times of hardship.

 Over 156,600 children are living in poverty in New Zealand and this number is expected to climb.
-Our Everyday Essentials programme supports children and their families who are living in poverty with day-to-day essentials during times of hardship.
+Our Everyday Essentials programme supports children and families with day-to-day essentials during times of hardship.

 We receive referrals from over 287 Community Partners for families experiencing poverty, homelessness, illness, disability or family violence.
-Our Community Partners include the New Zealand Police, Te Whatu Ora (hospitals and health services) Oranga Tamariki, Corrections, NGOs, iwi organisations, social services, schools and early learning centres.
+Our Community Partners include the New Zealand Police, Te Whatu Ora (multiple hospitals and health services) Oranga Tamariki, Corrections, NGOs, iwi organisations and social services.

-Our Community Hub and warehouse operates a busy food bank and also distributes toiletries, new clothing, pyjamas, blankets, heaters, baby items (nappies, cots, carseats, bassinets), books and toys to support families in need referred to this service.
-From our warehouse we distribute bulk donations to over 45 other organisations, ensuring business with excess essentials can get to communities in need right across the North Island.
+Our community hub and warehouse operates a busy food bank and distributes toiletries, clothing, pyjamas, blankets, baby items (nappies, cots, carseats, bassinets), books, toys and other household items to support families in need referred to this service.

-We also ensure multiple New Zealand Police and Victim Support resource rooms, community hubs and schools are stocked with essentials, like food boxes, to keep on-hand, so there is always immediate support available for families in crisis.
+Lastly, the Everyday Essentials programme supplies New Zealand Police stations and schools food boxes, so there is always immediate support available for families in crisis.

 No items found.